Preladenant

-Preladenant (SCH 420814) was a drug that was developed by Schering-Plough which acted as a potent and selective antagonist at the adenosine A2A receptor.
+Preladenant (developmental code name SCH-420814) is a drug that was developed by Schering-Plough which acts as a potent and selective antagonist of the adenosine A2A receptor.
 It was being researched as a potential treatment for Parkinson's disease.
 Positive results were reported in Phase II clinical trials in humans, but it did not prove itself to be more effective than a placebo during Phase III trials, and so was discontinued in May 2013.

+The drug has very high affinity for the A2A receptor (<1 nM) and shows more than 1,000-fold selectivity for the A2A receptor over the other adenosine receptors.

+Preladenant shows pro-motivational effects in animals and reverses tetrabenazine-induced motivational deficits.
+Other A2A receptor antagonists, including istradefylline, Lu AA47070, MSX-3, and MSX-4, have also shown such effects.
+These agents may be useful in the treatment of motivational disorders in humans.
+Accordingly, istradefylline has been reported to reduce apathy, anhedonia, fatigue, and depression in people with Parkinson's disease.